Karni Mata: Polity in Marwar

 The first Rathore kingdom of Jodhpur in Rajputana was founded by Rao Jodha, but the Rathores had already established a foothold thanks to Rao Siha Setramot, a descendant of Jaichand of Kannauj.
 Chunda, Siha's descendant, was the first Rathore ruler to acquire a fort, Mandore, from its previous rulers, the Inda Pratiharas, through the help of a Charan named Alhaji Barhath.

 Rao Chunda visited Suwap in Vikram Samvat 1463 (1406 AD) to seek Karniji's blessing.
 He had 14 sons, with the eldest being Rao Ranmal.
 Chunda took control of Nagaur in Vikram Samvat 1465 (1408 AD) and decided to stay there, leaving Mandore to one of his sons.
 Chunda's sons wanted Ranmal to succeed him, but the fourth brother Randhir favored Satta, who was born of the favored queen.
 Randhir succeeded in depriving Ranmal of his inheritance, putting Satta in charge of Mandore while Rao Chunda established his headquarters at Nagaur.
-Ranmal settled in Chundasar, founded by his father with a promise of a jagirto be granted later.
+Ranmal settled in Chundasar, founded by his father with a promise of a jagir to be granted later.

 Chunda's aggressive expansion led to an alliance against him by surrounding chieftains.
 The Rao of Pugal, Sankhlas of Janglu, and Khidar Khan of Multan attacked him unexpectedly at Nagaur.
 Chunda charged his enemies and was killed in action on Vaisakh Badi 15 Vikram Samvat 1470 (1413 AD).